tgve/tgver/README.md

 knitr::include_url(html.file)
 ```

+The first function `tgver::tgve(browse=FALSE)` prepares an instance of
+the TGVE but does not run/open it, it returns its path (a `tempdir()`
+path).
+The second line is `knitr` function to embed the first line’s
+output.

+That was the simplest way of running an instance of TGVE on the local
+machine.
+The more advanced but similar function of this package, with
-The similar function, with the back-end as a `plumber` API and serving
-the same instance, would be like:
+the back-end as a `plumber` API and serving the same instance, would be
+like:

 ``` r
 # start a tgve instance before embedding it